Salient Object Detection: A Survey: Survey of the State of the Art

 Co-saliency detection is closely related to the concept of image co-segmentation that aims to segment similar objects from multiple images~\cite{rother2006Cosegmentation, batra2010icoseg}.
 As stated in \cite{fu2013cluster}, three major differences exist between co-saliency and co-segmentation.
-First, co-saliency detection algorithms only focus on detecting the common salient objects while the similar but non-salient background might be also segmented out in co-segmentation approaches~\cite{mukherjee2011scale, kim2011distributed}.
-Second, some co-segmentation methods, \eg,~\cite{batra2010icoseg}, need user inputs to guide the segmentation process under ambiguous situations.
+First, co-saliency detection algorithms only focus on detecting the common salient objects while the similar but non-salient background might be also segmented out in co-segmentation approaches \cite{mukherjee2011scale, kim2011distributed}.
+Second, some co-segmentation methods, \eg~\cite{batra2010icoseg}, need user input to guide the segmentation process in ambiguous situations.
 Third, salient object detection often serves as a pre-processing step, and thus more efficient algorithms are preferred than co-segmentation algorithms, especially over a large number of images.

-Li and Ngan~\cite{li2011co} propose a co-saliency detection method from an image pair that contain some objects in common.
-The co-saliency is defined as the inter-image correspondence, \ie, low saliency values should be given to the dissimilar regions.
-Similarly in~\cite{ChangLL11from}, Chang~\etal~propose to compute the co-saliency by exploiting the additional \emph{repeatedness} property across multiple images.
+Li and Ngan~\cite{li2011co} propose a method to compute co-saliency for an image pair with some objects in common.
+The co-saliency is defined as the inter-image correspondence, \ie~low saliency values should be given to the dissimilar regions.
+Similarly in~\cite{ChangLL11from}, Chang~\etal~propose to compute co-saliency by exploiting the additional \emph{repeatedness} property across multiple images.
 Specifically, the co-saliency score of a pixel is defined as the multiplication of its traditional saliency score~\cite{goferman2012context} and its repeatedness likelihood over the input images.
 Fu~\etal~\cite{fu2013cluster} propose a cluster-based co-saliency detection algorithm by exploiting the well-established global contrast and spatial distribution concepts on a single image.
 Additionally, the corresponding cues over multiple images are introduced to account for the saliency co-occurrence.
-In specific, $K_C$ clusters $\{C^k\}_{k=1}^{K_C}$ are first obtained from the entire input images $\{I^i\}_{i=1}^M$.
-Pixels in the image $I^j$ are denoted as $\{x_i^j\}_{i=1}^{N_j}$.
-To obtain the saliency with the corresponding cue, a $M$-bin histogram ${\textbf{q}}^k=\{q_j^k\}_{j=1}^M$ is adopted to describe the distribution of the cluster $C^k$ in $M$ images:

-where $n^k$ is the pixel number of the cluster $C^k$.
-The corresponding cue is then defined as: